jundalisay/spblist/content/en/research/mohammad/quran/sura-071.md

 12. And provide you with wealth and children, and allot for you gardens, and allot for you rivers.

-Allah made the earth large for you to travel its diverse roads.
+Enki made the earth large for you to travel its diverse roads.

 Noah said: